 High School Cumulative GPA (unweighted): 2.5

-New freshman applicants may also be granted Standard, Success First or Conditional admission.
+New freshman applicants may also be granted Standard or Success First admission.
 All applicants, regardless of category, must have a minimum high school GPA of 2.0 on a 4.0 scale.

 *All students must have a minimum high school GPA of 2.0 on a 4.0 scale and meet Kentucky college readiness standards in English (18), Math (19), Reading (20) on the ACT subject tests or SAT equivalents.
 Students who do not meet the requirement for full admission may seek enrollment through a Success First initiative or may retest to demonstrate proficiency.